 *HCC often provides host sites with interview candidates before or during the participation agreement process.

 How competitive are CDIP candidates?

 CDIP candidates are highly sought for internships both within and outside of HCC.
-HASC encourages host sites to conduct interviews prior to May 9, 2023, to secure your desired candidates.
+HASC encourages host sites to conduct interviews by May 9, 2023, to secure desired candidates.

 How diverse is the CDIP candidate pool?